pingleware/bestbooks/packages/bestbooks-core/README.md

 ## Digital Currency Support Added

-When Chairman Gensler testified at the House Financial Services Committee, he was ask a question to define Ether, see at https://www.coindesk.com/video/sec-chair-gensler-refuses-to-say-if-ether-is-a-security-during-house-hearing/, he could not define whether ether is a commodity or security.
+When Chairman Gensler testified at the House Financial Services Committee, he was ask a question to define Ether, see at [https://www.coindesk.com/video/sec-chair-gensler-refuses-to-say-if-ether-is-a-security-during-house-hearing/](https://www.coindesk.com/video/sec-chair-gensler-refuses-to-say-if-ether-is-a-security-during-house-hearing/), he could not define whether ether is a commodity or security, according to then Professor Gensler at MIT Blockchain course [(https://ocw.mit.edu/courses/15-s12-blockchain-and-money-fall-2018/](https://ocw.mit.edu/courses/15-s12-blockchain-and-money-fall-2018/)), Professor Gensler explains that both Bitcoin and Ether are not securiies but a [unit of account.](https://en.wikipedia.org/wiki/Unit_of_account)

 Actually Ether like Bitcoin, like Cash is neither a commodity or security.
-Ether like Bitcoin and Cash and all other foreign currency denominations is a monetary unit and is consider a liquid asset like Cash on the balance sheet.
+Ether like Bitcoin and Cash and all other foreign currency denominations is a unit of account and is consider a liquid asset like Cash on the balance sheet.

 Hence, Digital Currency is derived as a Cash asset for which Bitcoin and Ether is derived from DigitalCurrency class.